monkeyKingProgrammer/recursive-rubiks-ai/paper.md

 1.  **The Limits of Recursion:** We empirically show that a Transformer fails to learn when initialized at a high recursion depth (*N=20*) using standard optimization.
 2.  **Curriculum Stabilization:** We demonstrate that progressively increasing *N* during training allows the model to learn stable, identity-preserving transformations [@bengio2009curriculum].
 3.  **The Greedy Trap:** We analyze the failure mode of the model at high depths, showing that even a well-trained recursive network falls into repetitive loops without a value function, highlighting the necessity of beam search or tree search for long-horizon planning [@agostinelli2019solving].

+# State of the Field

+## Neural Combinatorial Optimization
+Combinatorial optimization problems, such as the Traveling Salesman Problem (TSP) or the Rubik's Cube, operate in discrete state spaces that grow factorially.
+Traditional approaches rely on exact algorithms like A* Search [@hart1968formal] or heuristics like Korf’s Algorithm [@korf1985depth].

+In the era of deep learning, Pointer Networks [@vinyals2015pointer] and Sequence-to-Sequence models [@sutskever2014sequence] first demonstrated that neural networks could approximate solutions to combinatorial problems.
+This line of work evolved into the field of "Neural Combinatorial Optimization."
+Agostinelli et al. [@agostinelli2019solving] achieved a breakthrough with **DeepCubeA**, which solved the 3x3 Rubik's Cube using Deep Reinforcement Learning (DRL) and a weighted A* search.
+However, DeepCubeA relied on a massive computational budget and a separate Value Network.
+Our work differs by investigating the limits of a purely **Supervised Policy Network** operating under strict parameter constraints.

+## System 1 vs. System 2 Deep Learning
+Cognitive science distinguishes between "System 1" (fast, intuitive) and "System 2" (slow, logical) thinking [@kahneman2011thinking].
+Standard feed-forward neural networks, such as ResNet [@he2016deep] or BERT [@devlin2019bert], are analogous to System 1: they map input to output in a fixed computational path.

+Recent research argues that for Deep Learning to achieve generalization in logic and planning, it must adopt System 2 characteristics.
+Bengio [@bengio2017consciousness] proposed the "Conscious Prior," suggesting that high-level reasoning requires iterative processing of a low-dimensional state.
+This theoretical framework supports our architectural choice: by forcing the TRM to loop its hidden state 20 times, we simulate a System 2 process where the model "ponders" the state of the cube.

+## The Evolution of Adaptive Compute
+The concept of decoupling model depth from parameter count has a rich history.
+Graves [@graves2016adaptive] introduced **Adaptive Computation Time (ACT)** for RNNs.
+This was later adapted to Transformers in the **Universal Transformer** [@dehghani2019universal].
+More recently, **PonderNet** [@banino2021pondernet] framed the halting decision as a probabilistic geometric distribution.

+Our work isolates the stability problem by fixing the inference depth and focusing on the **curriculum-learning** aspect.
+We build upon the findings of **ALBERT** [@lan2019albert], which demonstrated that cross-layer parameter sharing acts as a regularizer, stabilizing training.

+## Curriculum Learning in Recursive Systems
+Curriculum Learning [@bengio2009curriculum] is the strategy of training on easy samples before hard ones.
+Zaremba and Sutskever [@zaremba2014learning] showed that training LSTMs to execute code required a curriculum of increasing program length.

+Our findings align with the "smoothing hypothesis" of curriculum learning.
+By starting with Depth 4, we smooth the loss landscape.
+As we increase the depth to 20, the model learns to maintain the stability of the vector representation over longer time horizons.
+This technique is architecturally similar to the "Progressive Growing" strategy used in GANs [@karras2017progressive].

 # Methodology